Questions and answers on banknotes

 In Switzerland, who is allowed to issue banknotes?

 According to art.
 99 of the Federal Constitution, the Confederation has the exclusive right to issue banknotes.
 The Confederation has transferred its exclusive right to issue banknotes (note-issuing privilege) to the Swiss National Bank (art.
-4 National Bank Act).
+4 National Bank Act, NBA).
 The SNB issues banknotes commensurate with demand for payment transactions and takes back any banknotes which are worn, damaged or surplus to requirements due to seasonal fluctuations.
 The banknotes are printed by Orell Füssli Security Printing Ltd on behalf of the SNB.

 Which banknotes can I use for payment in Switzerland?

 The banknotes issued by the SNB are considered as legal tender (art.
 2 Federal Act on Currency and Payment Instruments, CPIA).
 There are 1000, 200, 100, 50, 20 and 10-franc notes in circulation.
-The eighth banknote series will gradually be replaced by the ninth series in a process scheduled to take place between April 2016 and 2019.
+The current eighth banknote series will gradually be replaced by the ninth series in a process scheduled to take place between April 2016 and 2019.
 Notes from the eighth series will remain valid until further notice.
-All information on the new banknote series can be found under New banknote series.
+All information on the new banknote series can be found at New banknote series.
 Many businesses in Switzerland also accept euro banknotes as a means of payment.
 If no other payment instrument is contractually agreed, banknotes denominated in Swiss francs must be accepted as payment without restriction (art.
 3 CPIA).

 How many banknotes are in circulation?